omr-turbo/gc-arrays-tutorial/worksheet.md

 ### Define the AnyArray union

-You have already forward-declared the `AnyArray` union, when defining the `Ref` type.
+You have already forward-declared the `AnyArray` union above.
 Now that the `RefArray` and `BinArray` types have been defined, you can write the actual definition.

 Define the `AnyArray` union: